merchkart/merchkart-wp/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 2.5.2 =
+* Fix: Fixed an issue with an Instagram API change causing some images not to display if the image resizing feature was disabled.

+= 2.5.1 =
+* Tweak: Minor update to footer.php template.
+* Tweak: Added support for improved notices on the plugin settings page.
+* Fix: Added aria-hidden="true" attribute to loader icon for better accessibility.

 = 2.5 =
 * New: Added support for Instagram oEmbeds.
 When you share a link to a Instagram post, WordPress automatically converts it into an embedded Instagram post for you (an "oEmbed").
 However, on October 24, 2020, WordPress is discontinuing support for Instagram oEmbeds and so any existing or new embeds will no longer work.
 Don't worry though, we have your back!
 This update adds support for Instagram oEmbeds and so, after updating, the Instagram Feed plugin will automatically keep your oEmbeds working.
 It will also power any new oEmbeds you post going forward.
 * New: Install our other free social media plugins right from the Instagram Feed settings menu.
 Use our Facebook, YouTube, and Twitter plugins to add even more social content to your website and help further engage your viewers and increase your followers.